Your 7-day budget meal planner

 This nutritionally balanced meal plan is suitable for those who wish to save money on food shopping and food waste.
 It's both calorie and carb counted for your convenience, and contains at least five portions of fruit and veg per day.

-Please note that the full nutritional information and exact specifications for all meals and snacks is available in the linked recipes.
+Please note that the full nutritional information and exact specifications for all meals is available in the linked recipes.
 The pdf for this meal plan is currently being updated, but will be available again soon.

 The weekly overview